ngrok/ngrok-docs/CONTRIBUTING.md

 # Getting Started

 To get started, fork the ngrok documentation repository on GitHub and clone your fork locally. ngrok docs is built using Docusaurus.
-Use the instructions on README.md to set up your local environment.
+Use the instructions on [README.md](https://github.com/ngrok/ngrok-docs/blob/main/README.md) to set up your local environment.
 The documentation is written in Markdown and organized into directories by topic.

 # Making Changes

 To make changes to the documentation, edit the relevant Markdown files in your local clone of the repository.
 If you're unsure which files to edit, you can use the GitHub search functionality to find the relevant files.

 When making changes, please follow the Markdown style guide and try to keep your changes concise and to the point.
 If you're making significant changes or adding new content, please consider including examples or other resources to help readers understand the topic better.

+Once you have finished making your changes, we recommend you run a local build with docusaurus (command pnpm run build) to ensure your contribution will not present errors with links or build.
+After a successful build, push them to your fork on GitHub and create a pull request to submit your changes for review.

+# Code of conduct
+We ask that all contributors follow our [code of conduct](https://github.com/ngrok/ngrok-docs/blob/main/CODE_OF_CONDUCT.md) when contributing to the documentation.
+This code of conduct outlines our expectations for behavior and helps ensure that the ngrok community is a welcoming and inclusive place for everyone.

 # Understanding the Repository Structure